ibm-cloud-docs/Registry/registry_tutorial_configure_iam.md

 2. Prove that User B can target User A's account but cannot do anything with {{site.data.keyword.registrylong_notm}} yet.

-    1. Log in as User B and target User A's account by running the following command, where `<YourAccountID>` is User A's Account ID.
+    1. Log in as User B and target User A's account by running the following command, where `YOUR_ACCOUNT_ID` is User A's Account ID.

         ```txt
-        ibmcloud login -c <YourAccountID>
+        ibmcloud login -c YOUR_ACCOUNT_ID
         ```
         {: pre}